soosho/Tenzura/doc/atomicswaps.md

 ## The Outputs

-We'll be using 5 new Ravencoin addresses:
+We'll be using 5 new Tenzura addresses:

 Andy's Tenzura change address:
 `mvGfeg4uZA8XvjVDUywdgYE6TAyz77o5gB`